 Tax And Accounting Treatment For Website Development Costs

-Planning on building or updating the website for your company?
-Not sure how to account or tax the website development costs?
+Planning on building or updating the site for your company and not sure about the tax and accounting treatment for website development costs?
 Does it go under profit and loss and count as an expense?
 Or does it go on the balance sheet and count as an asset?
-Haven’t a clue how to answer those questions?
-Don’t worry, you’ve come to the right place.

-Before you can start determining the tax treatment for your website development costs, you need to determine what you use your website for.
+Before you can start determining the tax and accounting treatment for website development costs, you need to determine what you use your website for.
 You need to decide if your website is more of a brochure that publicises your brand, or if the purpose of your website is to sell goods.

 If the purpose of your website is to publicise your brand